 Flamingo Beach, Costa Rica Hotels

 Luxury homes are very common in this area.
 If you’re looking for long term rentals, you can find a gorgeous 3 bedroom villa with ocean views.
-Check Homeaway, VRBO or Airbnb.
-360 Splendor del Pacifico is a very nice condo complex with full services like concierge, a pool, housekeeping, etc. with beautiful views.
+Check VRBO or Airbnb.
+Massai Apartments, The Palms, Flamingo Marina Condos and Oeanica are popular options.

-For hotels, check out Margaritaville, Flamingo Marina Resort, and Paradise Flamingo Hotel.
+For hotels, check out Margaritaville and Dunama Hotel.

 Playa Flamingo Restaurants

-Flamingo has a few very nice restaurants.
-A popular place is Surf Box with burgers, smoothies, breakfast and sandwiches at the marina.
+Surf Box: burgers, smoothies, breakfast and sandwiches at the marina.

-Another good place is A’lo Nico, a small cafeteria like place with local and international food.
+A’lo Nico: a small cafeteria like place with local and international food.

-Coco Loco is a bar-restaurant on the beach, great spot for happy hour drinks and sunset.
+Coco Loco: bar-restaurant on the beach, great spot for happy hour drinks and sunset.
 Also good seafood.

-Angelina’s Restaurant is a good choice for a nice dinner with gourmet Italian and local food.
+Angelina’s Restaurant: a good choice for a nice dinner with gourmet Italian and local food.

 Gracia Mar Vista is in the Mar Vista community and they have a really nice infinity pool guests can also use.
 More of a fancy place, not cheap but you get a gorgeous view of the beach and sunset.